The IRC’s Richmond office offers a variety of unpaid internship opportunities throughout the year.

 Health: The Health Intern will work closely with the IRC Health Liaison to assist clients with their health care needs.
 This may include care coordination, advocacy, and transportation assistance.
 Valid driver's license, vehicle insurance, good driving record, and regular access to a vehicle required.

-Trafficking Victims Assistance: Under supervision of the Health Liaison, interns will assist with enrollment, assessments, and service plans; applying for identification documents; making physical and mental healthcare appointments.
-Accompany client to appointments, assist with completing new patient registration, and advocate for clients' language needs.
-Help clients access and understand public benefits, make referrals to relevant community partners.
-Accompany Health Liaison to relevant conferences and community discussions during internship.
+Trafficking Victims Assistance: Under supervision of the Health Liaison, interns will assist with enrollments, assessments, and service plans; applying for identification documents; making physical and mental healthcare appointments; accompany clients to appointments; assist with completing new patient registration; and advocate for clients' language needs.
+Additional duties include help clients access and understand public benefits, make referrals to relevant community partners, accompany Health Liaison to relevant conferences and community discussions during internship.
 Valid driver's license, vehicle insurance, good driving record, and consistent access to a reliable vehicle required.

 *Please note that all internships are unpaid.